fatihok/project-details/README.md

 # Project Details Extension
 Generates project details of a screen.
-This extension might be beneficial for you to find out the project details easily when a teammate shared a screen link with you — especially if you're working with a lot projects. 🕵️‍♀️
+This extension might be beneficial for you to find out the project details easily when a teammate shared a screen link with you—especially if you're working with a lot of projects. 🕵️‍♀️

 ## Options